From Stress to Strength - The Power of Support in the Face of Breast Cancer

 She also found solace in her love for the sea and sunrises.

-‘Even though I couldn’t swim because of my surgery, watching the sunrise at the beach really helped.
-You’ve just got to hold on to the thought that this time will come to pass, this will soon be over, and you’ll be able to look like yourself again.’
+“Even though I couldn’t swim because of my surgery, watching the sunrise at the beach really helped.
+You’ve just got to hold on to the thought that this time will come to pass, this will soon be over, and you’ll be able to look like yourself again.”

 Finding Hope Through a New Adventure

-“The support from the fundraiser was incredible.
-I was 13 weeks post-chemo, still without hair and carrying extra weight, but the trip was such a joy.
-It was a gift from Vera, our family, and friends, and it meant the world to me.”
+“I was 13 weeks post-chemo, still without hair and carrying extra weight, but the trip was such a joy.
+It was a gift from Vira, our family, and friends, and it meant the world to me.”

 “We all needed a break and something to look forward to, so we went on a trip to America.
 It was a special time for all of us.”